The Representational Status of Deep Learning Models: Conclusion

 \section{Conclusion}

 Deep learning has become increasingly central to science, in large part due to its capacity to quickly, efficiently, and accurately predict and classify phenomena of scientific interest.
 It is common for both scientists and deep learning researchers to refer to DLMs as having encoded representational models of their targets.
 Research into understanding and interpreting these models proceeds under a pair of assumptions.
 The first is that DLMs functionally represent data in a way that is conducive to accurate prediction and classification.
-These learned transformations of data can be interrogated in a manner that allows for some local understanding of how aspects of the input data contribute to the model's overall accuracy.
-This model-directed assumption, though empirically dubious, is justified by a conception of representation that is mechanistic and functional in nature \cite{cao2022putting}.
-The second assumption, however, takes learned transformations to represent aspects of the target system in a fine-grained relational sense.
-On this assumption, it is possible to, in principle, interpret the model's learned transformations in a world-directed manner to learn about features, relations, mechanisms, or other features of the target system.
+These learned transformations of data can be interrogated in manner that allows for some local understanding of how aspects of the input data contribute to the model's overall accuracy.
+This model-directed assumption, though perhaps empirically dubious, is justified by a conception of representation that is mechanistic and functional in nature \cite{cao2022putting}.
+The second assumption, however, takes learned transformations to represent aspects of the target system in a semantically decomposable and relational sense.
+On \textit{this} assumption, it is possible to, in principle, interpret the model's learned transformations in a world-directed manner to learn about aspects, relations, mechanisms, or other features of the target system.
 If this were the case, then successful interpretation could furnish scientists with higher and more sophisticated levels of scientific understanding about the world.
-Yet, the arguments of this paper have sought to demonstrate that, in general, we have no good reason to believe that DLMs are fine-grained representations of their targets.
-At most, we are justified in classifying them as highly-idealized models.\\
+Yet, the arguments of this paper have sought to demonstrate that, in general, we have no good reason to believe that DLMs are locally semantically decomposable representations$_\text{rel}$ of their targets.
+At most, we are justified in classifying them as holistic representational$_\text{rel}$ models.